Chinese Eggplant with Garlic Sauce (鱼香茄子)

 Soak the eggplant in water.
 Use a small plate to weigh them down so they stay submerged in the water.
 The soaking will help with cooking the eggplant with the 'quick steam' method I will be using for this recipe.
 Soak for 5-10 minutes.

-While the eggplant is soaking, finely chop the onions, green onions, red chili (or optional sweet red pepper) and, garlic and set this aside
+While the eggplant is soaking, finely chop ¼ onion (or shallots), 1 stalk green onions, 1 birds eye chili (or optional ¼ sweet red pepper) and, 3 cloves garlic and set this aside

 Cook the Eggplant

-Add some oil into the pan to lightly coat the bottom of the pan and set it to medium heat.
+Add some oil into the pan to lightly coat the bottom of the pan and set the stove to medium heat.

 Once the pan is hot, add eggplant pieces in, skin side down against the hot oil.
 By adding it skin side down, it will mimic the 'deep frying' and keep the skins purple and prevent the eggplant from absorbing the oil.
 If you cannot fit all the eggplant in the pan, you may have to cook it in 2 batches.
 Cook it for about 3 minutes.